haproxy/haproxy/doc/lua-api/index.rst

                      integer.
   :param boolean ifexist: If this parameter is set to a truthy value the variable
                           will only be set if it was defined elsewhere (i.e. used within the configuration).
+For global variables (using the "proc" scope), they will only be updated and never created.
-It is highly recommended to always set this to true.
+                           It is highly recommended to
+                          always set this to true.
   :see: :js:func:`AppletHTTP.unset_var`
   :see: :js:func:`AppletHTTP.get_var`